new-eco-people/EcoAppv1/ReadMe.md

 Follow these steps to get your viewing or development environment set up.
 For Mac or Linux user, you may be required to add `sudo` before the command.

   1. Clone or download the repository
-  2. Open ther terminal at the root directory of the download folder and restore required packages by running:
+  2. Open ther terminal at the root directory of the download folder and start docker: (note: It will take long time for the very first time)
      ```
      docker-compose up --build
+     ```

     Go to `http://localhost:4000` on your browser.
 If a react app shows, you are good to go else kindly contact [Perez247](https://github.com/perez247) detailing your issue.